alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-food-and-agricultural-products.markdown

 s3.
 Provide a “security” deposit this will be returned to you (ask the RPA how to calculate this) - if you’re applying for a tender licence you’ll only need to pay this if your quote is accepted

 s4.
-Get a paper licence to attach to your goods or add one to your CHIEF declaration(link to declaration content)
+Add your licence to your CHIEF declaration (link to declaration content) or get a paper one if the country you're exporting to requires this.

 If you want to send your application by email rather by than fax or post you need to [get approval](chrome-extension://gbkeegbaiigmenfmjfclcdgdpimamgkj/views/app.html?uuid=a5765123-3a7c-450e-e981-9c5e37f84ad1)